 The start and finish line for the Tour de Whatcom will once again be held on Railroad Ave in front of Boundary Bay Brewery in downtown Bellingham.
 The Bellingham Farmer’s Market will be open on the day of the ride, which provides a wonderful backdrop of people, music, food, and energy.

 We receive very good feedback on our rest-stops and hope that what we provide is just what you need to get to the next station.
-We’ll have lots of fresh apples, oranges and bananas courtesy of our Sponsor, The Grocery Outlet, Ice water and other beverages, Snack bars from KIND, Bagels with PB&J, and various sweets.
+We’ll have lots of fresh apples, oranges and bananas courtesy of our Sponsor, The Grocery Outlet, water and other beverages, Snack bars from KIND, Bagels with PB&J, and various sweets.
 With that said, if you have a limited diet, you may want to bring your own snacks.
 Also bringing extra water for yourself is always recommended.

 There is not a minimum age for riders.
 However, bike trailers and tag along systems for pulling children (eg. Trail-a-bike, Co-pilot) are not permitted.
 It is up to each parent to determine their child’s ability to safely complete the course.